-American Psychological Association's (APA) renowned resource for abstracts of scholarly journal articles, book chapters, books, and dissertations, is the largest resource devoted to peer-reviewed literature in behavioral science and mental health.
+The APA PsycInfo® database, American Psychological Association’s (APA) renowned resource for abstracts of scholarly journal articles, book chapters, books, and dissertations, is the largest resource devoted to peer-reviewed literature in behavioral science and mental health.
+It contains records and summaries dating as far back as the 1600s with one of the highest DOI matching rates in the publishing industry.
+Journal coverage, which spans from the 1800s to the present, includes international material selected from periodicals in dozens of languages.

-"contains approximately 3 million citations and summaries dating as far back as the 1600s with DOIs for over 1.4 million records.
+"contains approximately 5 million citations and summaries dating as far back as the 1600s with DOIs for over 1.4 million records.
 Ninety-eight percent of the covered material is peer-reviewed.
 The database also includes information about the psychological aspects of related fields such as medicine, psychiatry, nursing, sociology, education, pharmacology, technology, linguistics, anthropology, business, law and others.
-Journal coverage, which spans from the1800s to present, includes international material selected from around 2,500 periodicals in dozens of languages."
+Journal coverage, which spans from the1800s to present, includes international material selected from around 2,400 periodicals in dozens of languages."

 Psychological Abstracts: